Linux Interview Questions

 Ans: The top command is used to show the system process and it displays and updates the sorted process information.

-Ans: netstat command gives various information about the network and routing tables, interface statics and more about the system.
+Ans: The netstat command gives various information about the network and routing tables, interface statics, and more about the system.

 Ans: lsof means List of files, we can know which file is opened by which process.

 Ans: This command is used to change the permission of files and directories.
-It’s an important command so, I'll explain it briefly.
-Therefore, on the whole, there are three ty0pe of permission, read, write and execute and are represented by numbers as shown below.
+Therefore, on the whole, there are three types of permission, read, write, and execute, and are represented by numbers as shown below.

 1. 4 - read permission